Stephen Schiff: Career

 Schiff's episode "The Magic of David Copperfield V: The Statue of Liberty Disappears" (Season 4, Episode 8) was named the best episode of the entire series by New York magazine.

 For his work on The Americans, Schiff won a Golden Globe, the Peabody Award, two Writers Guild of America Awards, the Critics Choice Award the Television Critics Association Award, the American Film Institute Award (for "Contribution to America's Cultural Legacy"), and the Producers Guild Award.
 He also received two Prime Time Emmy Award nominations and two additional Writers Guild of America Award nominations.

 During Schiff's tenure with the show, The Americans was nominated for 72 major awards, winning 23 of them.

 From 2011 to 2016, he was also the writer and Executive Producer of the extreme sports documentary series Ultimate Rush.

 Schiff served four terms on the governing Council of the Writers Guild of America East.
 He also served as the Writers Guild's National Chairman and twice headed the East's negotiating committee.
 In 2002, he was given the Guild's Richard B. Jablow Award.

 Since 2005, he has served as chairman of the Board of the Society for the Study of Myth and Tradition, which publishes Parabola magazine.
 He is a member of the Academy of Motion Picture Arts and Sciences (AMPAS), the Academy of Television Arts & Sciences, the Writers Guild of America, the Producers Guild of America, and PEN America.

 He contributed the critical essay on Nabokov's Lolita to Harvard University Press's landmark scholarly compendium A New Literary History of America, which was published in September, 2009.

 In December 2009, Henry Holt and Company announced that it would publish Schiff's forthcoming biography of Norman Mailer.

-In November 2018, Schiff was hired by Lucasfilm to serve as showrunner for Andor TV series.
-He stepped down from the position on February 2020, and in April 2020 Tony Gilroy replaced him as showrunner.
+In November 2018, Schiff was hired by Lucasfilm to serve as showrunner for Andor.
+He stepped down from the position in February 2020, and in April 2020 Tony Gilroy replaced him as showrunner.
 Schiff remained involved with the series, writing the seventh episode ("Announcement") of the first season.

 Schiff was an Executive Producer and writer on the Showtime TV series Super Pumped.
 The show debuted in February 2022.